bloodb4th/AbstractBuilder-2011317/Abstract.md

-NAIST is a very good place to study information science.
+NAIST is a very good place to study Information Science.
 It is well-established that the students really enthusiastic to study here.
 This study aims to determine how good NAIST is.
 Specifically, it investigates whether people love NAIST or not.